 Michelle Tierney has worked in support of organizational change at Southcentral Foundation since 1996.
 She held both medical services and organizational development leadership positions within the organization before assuming her vice president role in 2009.
 She served for multiple years on the Board of Examiners for the Malcolm Baldrige National Quality Program.
 She holds a master’s degree in public administration from the University of Alaska Anchorage and a master’s degree in human and organizational systems from Fielding Graduate University in Santa Barbara, California.
 She recently earned her PhD in Human and Organizational Systems at Fielding Graduate University.

 Ileen Sylvester, MBA

-Vice President of Executive & Tribal Services
+Vice President of Executive and Tribal Services

-Ileen Sylvester, of Yup’ik, Athabascan and Aleut descent, is enrolled as a tribal member of the Native Village of Ekwok.
+Ileen Sylvester, of Yup’ik, Athabascan and Aleut descent, is enrolled as a Tribal member of the Native Village of Ekwok.
 She has served as a Southcentral Foundation vice president since 1996.
-She currently oversees tribal relations and village initiatives for health care delivery to 55 rural villages, as well as traditional healing, youth internship and Elder programming, public relations, planning and grants, and more.
+She currently oversees Tribal relations and village initiatives for health care delivery to 55 rural villages, as well as traditional healing, youth internship and Elder programming, public relations, planning and grants, and more.
 She holds bachelor’s and master’s degrees in business administration.